Frequently Asked Questions

 Q: How do we overcome anti-vaccine sentiment and myths around vaccination?

 A: It's important that we confront anti-vaccine sentiment - and any misinformation around COVID-19 vaccines - with credible content and well-considered responses.
 First, the approved vaccines have been developed by big and well-established companies that have been around for decades.
-They employ thousands of scientists and Healthcare Professionals, and these are the people who have developed the vaccines, giving us a significant sense of the calibre of people who are working on vaccine development.
+They employ thousands of scientists and Healthcare Professionals, and these are the people who have developed the vaccines, giving us a significant sense of the caliber of people who are working on vaccine development.

 There are many excellent reasons why these vaccines have been developed so quickly, including unprecedented access to funding, the global priority placed on their development and access to thousands of trial participants.
 These vaccines have also undergone rigorous testing in every phase of the clinical trial process and been tested across massive groups of participants (up to 60 000 people) once they have reached the phase 3 clinical trial phase.
 The results of these clinical trials so far demonstrate high levels of efficacy (most well over 90%) and safety.